zkanda/pycon-2017-workshop-tdd/PROCESS.md

 * Can we make this view function return some HTML which will get the functional test to pass?

 Let's now edit our tests.py file to reflect what we want to test.

+So our test is telling us we cannot resolve the url.

+Here we now add a route using urls.py

+We should now be getting an error telling us that the view should be callable.

+Alright, let's make the view callable.

+Run the test!
+Yohoo!
+Our first unit test that is passing.